 Mosquitoes spread diseases such as West Nile Virus, malaria and dengue fever.

 Didn’t find the facts you were looking for on PestWorld for Kids?
-Get information on mosquito management at the official NPMA website.
+Get additional information and facts about mosquitoes for kids as well as adults at the official NPMA website.